chinchalinchin/scrilla/README.md

 - [Python 3.8 +](https://www.python.org/downloads/) <br>
 - [Docker](https://www.docker.com/products/docker-desktop) (<span style="font-size:0.5em;">Not required, but recommended for deploying application as a microservice.</span>)<br>

+## Environment

+You may want to export the environment variables defined in the <i>/env/.env</i> file into your current terminal session.
+You can use the <i>scripts/util/env-vars.sh</i> shell script to load these variables,

+> ./scripts/util/env-vars.sh

+If this script is provided an argument, it will search for an <i>.env</i> file withiin the <i>/env/</i> with the name supplied, i.e.,

+> ./scripts/util/env-vars.sh container

+will attempt to export the <i>/env/container.env</i> variables into your session.
+If it does not find one, it will copy the <i>/env/.sample.env</i> into a new file with that name and ask you configure it before executing the script again.

 ## CLI Application

 First, from the project root directory, (activate your virtual environment, if using one, and) install all of the requirements,